curl/trurl/trurl.md

 Replaces a URL query.

 data can either take the form of a single value, or as a key/value pair in the shape *foo=bar*.
-If replace is called on an item that isn't in the list of queries trurl ignores that item.
+If replace is called on an item that is not in the list of queries trurl ignores that item.

 trurl URL encodes both sides of the `=` character in the given input data